Ytaihei/graduate_thesis_taihei/README.md

 $ make
 ```

+Once thesis.pdf is output, it will not be updated unless you delete it.

 ## 5. Publish and share your thesis

 Now, you can publish your thesis on the internet and share it to requiest reviews.